codeigniter4/CodeIgniter4/user_guide_src/source/libraries/time.rst

 ==================

 This is the first of three helper methods to work with the `IntlDateFormatter <https://www.php.net/manual/en/class.intldateformatter.php>`_ without having to remember their values.
-This will return a localized version of string formatted as you would commonly use for datetime columns in a database (Y-m-d H:i:s):
+This will return a localized version of string formatted as (Y-m-d H:i:s):

 .. literalinclude:: time/016.php